phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 360614
+#Total Number of Tweets: 674642
-#Number of Clinton Tweets: 309863
+#Number of Trump Tweets: 361019
-#Number of Rubio Tweets: 112423
+#Number of Clinton Tweets: 310207
-#Number of Sanders Tweets: 90385
+#Number of Rubio Tweets: 112541
-#Number of Carson Tweets: 54687
+#Number of Sanders Tweets: 90573
-#Number of Bush Tweets: 36774
+#Number of Carson Tweets: 54775
-#Total Number of Tweets:
+#Number of Bush Tweets: 36815
 ---